Giorosm/SauceDemo/README.md

-This task is a demonstration of software testing using python along with selenium framework this solution integrates unit test in the following units:
+This task is a demonstration of software testing using python along with selenium framework, this solution integrates unit test in the following units:
 •	login
 •	add first item to cart